Sheet Harbour, Halifax County, N.S. St. Andrews, Antigonish County, N.S. Maitland Village, East Hants County, N.S.

 Current Work

-Further work is focussed now on software development, a job which has presented considerable difficulties.
-Progress is slow, but steady.
-In the meantime, we are moving ahead in the Spring of 2024 with physical conservation of three further Church maps - Queens County, Shelburne County, and Guysborough County.
-We intend to complete full digitization and repair of the Queens County map.
+In the meantime, we have moved ahead with physical conservation of three further Church maps - Queens County, Shelburne County, and Guysborough County, all three of which have now been completed.
+We have also completed full digitization of the Queens County map.

 This Project has a high level of difficulty and is very capital intensive, but work continues.